-A moderately challenging hike, the Salkantay Trail should be prefaced by a stay at Cuzco, to acclimatized before starting on the hike.
+A moderately challenging hike, when planning to trek Salkantay Trail it is best to preface your excursion by a stay at Cusco, to acclimatized before starting on the hike.
 Despite fitness level, altitude is a serious issue and should be accounted for.
 A multi-day hike, walking hours vary per day.

 What to Expect